MohamedBassem/azure-mesos-template/README.md

 # R-Cluster

 R-Cluster runs on the master machine and listens to port 5055.
-So it's accessible via "http://publicDnsAddress:5055".
+So it's accessible via "http://publicdnsaddress:5055".
+Mesos master runs on port 5050 and accessible via http://publicdnsaddress:5050.

 # Installation Notes